ishushkin/ocp-virt-conf-nhc/README.md

 ## 🛠️ TODO

-Add Fence Agents Remediation (FAR)
+Add Option to use Fence Agents Remediation (FAR) Operator

 ---